spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 If required to simultaneously comply with two or more licenses, use the conjunctive binary "AND" operator to construct a new license expression, where both the left and right operands are a valid license expression values.

-For example, when one is required to comply with both the LGPL-2.1-only or MIT licenses, a valid expression would be:
+For example, when one is required to comply with both the LGPL-2.1-only and MIT licenses, a valid expression would be:

 ```text
 LGPL-2.1-only AND MIT